 Filmmaking HQ was abuzz as the participants all worked on the final edit of their films, even finding the time to write a synopsis to accompany each film and devise a unique Podcast logo for the series.
 Friends, family members and Wallace Collection staff then enjoyed a screening, showcasing the films and celebrating the creativity, energy and creativity of the young film makers.

 ‘I designed a podcast about the Rapiers by using lighting, cameras and sound audio along with computer editing.
 I found it really helpful to develop skills and my understanding of how to create a podcast.
 This has helped [the Wallace Collection] because it has helped them advertise the collection and create a better relationship with young people.
 It was really fun, interesting and I made lots of friends’, Film Making Project Participant.

 We hope you’ve enjoyed going behind the scenes to see the making of the series and that you enjoy the ‘Secrets of the Wallace’ video podcast series.
-Stay tuned for more podcasts coming every Friday to a screen near you!

 This creative project was generously supported by Arts Council England, and was run in conjunction with the Geffrye Museum and Chocolate Films.
 The project was planned in collaboration with members of the Geffrye Museum’s Youth Advisory Panel.